leematos/mixxxml/README.md

 # SUPER PRE ALPHA
-Mixxxml is still being defined and heavily refined. it may not work at the moment.
+Mixxxml is still being defined and heavily refined.
+It may not work at the moment.

 ---
 ##Mixxxml Syntax